-Amazon's latest generation of Echo speakers – particularly the Echo Plus (2nd Gen) and Amazon Echo (4th Gen) – are all good speakers in their own right.
-The entire Echo family (including older generations) also all multi-room speakers, with Spotify, Amazon Music, Apple Music and TuneIn radio supported for multi-room streaming.
+Amazon's latest generation of Echo speakers – particularly the Echo Studio and Amazon Echo (4th Gen) – are all good speakers in their own right.
+The entire Echo family (including older generations) are also all multi-room speakers, with Spotify, Amazon Music, Apple Music and TuneIn radio supported for multi-room streaming.

 We're not wild about any of these products' audio performances, however: they're acceptable for background listening, rather than being your main music system.

 But most pertinently, they both offer cheaper alternatives to Sonos.
 You can get an Amazon Echo or Google Nest Audio for under £100/$100, making them solid alternatives if you're on a budget.